baloise/design-system/packages/library/src/components/bal-tag/readme.md

 # bal-tag

-A simple tag in different colors
+A tag highlights a label for quick recognition.

 <!-- Auto Generated Below -->